Leveraging Class Hierarchies with Metric-Guided Prototype Learning: Method

-A prototypical network is characterized by an embedding function $f:\cX\mapsto\Omega$, typically a neural network, and a set $\pi\in\Omega^\cK$ of $K$ prototypes. $\pi$ must be chosen such that any sample $n$ of a given class $k$ has a representation $f(x_n)$ which is \emph{close} to $\pi_k$ and \emph{far} from other prototypes.
+A prototypical network is characterized by an embedding function $f:\cX\mapsto\Omega$, typically a neural network, and a set $\pi\in\Omega^\cK$ of $K$ prototypes. $\pi$ must be chosen such that any sample $x_n$ of true class $k$ has a representation $f(x_n)$ which is \emph{close} to $\pi_k$ and \emph{far} from other prototypes.

-Following the methodology of \citet{snell2017prototypical}, a prototypical network $(f,\pi)$ associates to an observation $x_n$ the following posterior distribution over its class $z_n$:
+Following the methodology of \citet{snell2017prototypical}, a prototypical network $(f,\pi)$ associates to an observation $x_n$ the posterior probability over its class $z_n$ defined as follows:

-We can then define an associated loss with the normalized negative log-likelihood of the true classes:
+We define an associated loss as the normalized negative log-likelihood of the true classes:

-This loss is such that the representation $f(x_n)$ is attracted towards the prototype of the class $z_n$, while it is repelled by the other prototypes.
-Conversely, prototype $\pi_k$ is drawn towards the representations $f(x_n)$ of samples $n$ of class $k$ and away from the representations of other classes.
+This loss encourages the representation $f(x_n)$ to be close to the prototype of the class $z_n$ and far from the other prototypes.
+Conversely, the prototype $\pi_k$ is drawn towards the representations $f(x_n)$ of samples $n$ with true class $k$, and away from the representations of samples of other classes.

-In contrast to previous work on prototypical networks which learn prototypes separately or define them as centroids of representations, we propose to learn the embedding function $f$ and the prototypes $\pi$ \emph{simultaneously}.
-This allows us to learn prototypes which take into account both the distribution of the data and the relationships between classes, as described in the next section.
-Furthermore, this removes the need for keeping track of the average representation of each class.
+Following the insights of \cite{yang2018robust}, the embedding function $f$ and the prototypes $\pi$ are learned {simultaneously}.
+This differs from many works on prototypical networks which learn prototypes separately or define them as centroids of representations.
+We take advantage of this joint training to learn prototypes which take into account both the distribution of the data and the relationships between classes, as described in the next section.